vertesy/TheCorvinas/R/DatabaseLinkeR.md

 You can use the functions in 3 ways:

+1. Open the link in your web browser:

    `link_String("Mecom")`

-Open the link in your web browser.

-`link_String("Mecom", writeOut = T)`

-Writes the link in (an executable) bash script run.sh (if you have too many links).
+2. Writes the link in a bash script, called run.sh:   `link_String("Mecom", writeOut = T)`
+	- use, if  you have too many links to open at once

-It will actually write the links to `BashScriptLocation` in an executable format, so once you run the script, it opens all the links in your default browser (on OS X).
+	- When you run the script, it opens all the links as tabs in your default browser (on OS X /  *nix).
+	- **Comment out some lines if its too much**
+	- More precisely, it will write the links to `BashScriptLocation` in an executable format.

+### Writing to file

 Using `link_String("Mecom", writeOut = T)`, in your bash script, you will find: